InsightSoftwareConsortium/itk-viewer-bootstrap-ui/docs/RTDContents/Contribute/contribute.md

 To test the behavior of your app, please make sure to visit the [local server](http://127.0.0.1:8000/index.html ).
 Clicking on the JupyterLite badge will probably not work locally even if you are serving it as above.

+## Pull Request Preview

+With the built-in Read-the-docs PR Preview functionality, you can check if the behavior you have is expected.

+>> ADD screenshot of preview from Github PR <<

 ## Resources
  - [Sphinx](https://www.sphinx-doc.org/en/master/index.html)